smcmahon/Products.PloneFormGen/README.rst

 1.7 Notes
 =========

+PFG 1.7.26 and higher are tested only on Plone 4.3 with Python 2.7.
+They might still work on Plone 4.1 and 4.2 and Python 2.6, but the effort to keep the tests running is not worth it.

-PFG 1.7 is intended for use with Plone 4.1+.
-If you're using Plone < 4.1, PFG 1.6 will be a better choice.
+Earlier PFG 1.7 versions are intended for use with Plone 4.1+.
+If you are using Plone < 4.1, PFG 1.6 will be a better choice.

 If upgrading from an earlier version, uninstall and reinstall PFG to add new functionality.

+For Plone 5, use PFG 1.8.
+You can consider switching to `collective.easyform <https://pypi.org/project/collective.easyform/>`_.

 jQuery UI
 ---------